ASendellPrice/Myzomela_pipeline/README.md

 All three of these steps are conducted using the pipeline (RawReads2SampleBams.sh) that I have developed for our Novogene sequencing data.
 This single script will launch a job array (1 job per sample) that takes care of all the filtering, alignment and merging steps.
 This script has a couple of assumptions.

+### ASSUMPTION 1:
-* raw sequencing reads for an individual are saved in a directory called "sample id" and this directory sits within a directory called "raw_data" like so:
+Raw sequencing reads for an individual are saved in a directory called "sample id" and this directory sits within a directory called "raw_data" like so:
 ```
+#Let's preview the structure of directory "raw_data" . . .
 tree raw_data
 ```